 Among other things, Title VII of the Civil Rights Act of 1964 bans employment discrimination against employees because of sex.
 In 1978, Congress enacted the Pregnancy Discrimination Act (the “PDA”), which amended Title VII’s definition of discrimination “because of sex” to include discrimination “on the basis of pregnancy, childbirth, or related medical conditions.”
 42 U.S.C. § 2000e(k).
 The PDA also requires that “women affected by pregnancy, childbirth, or related medical conditions shall be treated the same for all employment-related purposes . . . as other persons not so affected but similar in their ability or inability to work.”
 Id. (emphasis added).
 In Young v.
 UPS, the Supreme Court considered the meaning of that latter provision, and sought to establish a test for applying it in pregnancy discrimination cases.

-The Facts of Young v.
-UPS
+Young v.
+UPS and pregnancy accommodations

 Peggy Young worked for UPS as a part-time driver.
 When she became pregnant, her doctor instructed her not to lift more than twenty pounds.
 Unfortunately for her, UPS required drivers to be able to lift up to seventy pounds.
 The company did grant exceptions for employees with lifting restrictions due to on-the-job injuries or disabilities protected by the Americans with Disabilities Act, as well as those who had lost their Department of Transportation driving certificates.
 When Young requested such an exception however, UPS said no. As a result, the company would not allow her to work at all while she had a pregnancy-related lifting restriction.